-5.00 Intake:-
+5.00 Intake.

 The basic unit size for the programme shall be 50.
 Initially an institution shall be allowed only one unit.
-Additional unit in the programme may be permitted by application of institution and recognition by NCTE, followed by the University affiliation
+Additional unit in the programme may be permitted by application of institution and recognition by NCTE, followed by the University affiliation i.
+Candidates with at least fifty percent marks either in Bachelor's Degree and/or the Master's Degree in Science/Social Science/Humanity, Bachelors in Engineering or Technology with specialization in Science and Mathematics with 55 percent marks or any other qualification equivalent thereto are eligible for admission to the programme.

-6.00 Eligibility and Choice of pedagogic Subjects:-
+6.00 Eligibility and Choice of pedagogic Subjects: